 Take the Banff Gondola up Sulphur Mountain or do the 5.5 km hike to the top of the gondola from Banff Upper Hot Springs parking lot at the termination of Mountain Avenue.

 Once at the summit, walk another 0.5 km to Sanson Peak and/or walk 1 km to the Sanson Peak Weather Observatory.

 The views from the summit are amazing and there is an interpretive centre with interactive displays, restaurants and cafes.

 There are some good hiking trails suitable for beginners through to seasoned hikers.

-4- Go biking at Vermillion Lakes
+5- Go biking or hiking at Vermillion Lakes

 About a five-minute drive south of the village centre find the Vermillion Lakes, a super spot to bike, hike and birdwatch which is connected to the paved Banff Legacy Trail (BLT).

 Whenever I visit Banff in the summertime I go here and inevitably discover birds such as common loons (look for them on their nests right in the reeds/grasses at the water’s edge), bald eagles (nests can be spied here at tops of spruce), and many others.